 - Now select Display Settings from the list of preferences

 - An icon with numbers will be displayed on it for attached monitors to connected devices.
 If there is only one device, then there will be no option to toggle between display screens

 - In the same icon with numbers displaying screen, select the display monitor and select either extend your desktop or mirror your desktop option.

-- The screen will blink for a second or two, and it will connect to the selected display.
+- The screen blinks for a second or two, connecting to the selected display.

-There are instances where displayed settings are graphics card dependent in case of single, multiple screens connected to the same PC or laptop; in that case, you may need to make these changes from Windows 10 control panel.
+In instances where single multiple screens connect to the same PC or laptop, graphics card-dependent displayed settings may require changes from the Windows 10 control panel.

 Install or Update Display Drivers using Device Manager.